DLibatique/CLAS199-S20/_pages/4-grading.md

 **You are allowed to submit only one (1) of each type of creative project.** That means that you can, for example, submit a poem, an artwork, a selfie and object analysis, and a Spotify playlist as your four creative projects if you are aiming for a semester grade of A. You cannot submit, for example, four poems or two poems and two artworks.

-All text-based creative projects should be submitted via the [upload portal](https://forms.gle/AQSPjMyhwTN6x8Vw8).
+All text-based creative projects should be submitted via the [upload portal](#). <!-- add link -->

 The guidelines for submission of all media-based creative projects are listed under the appropriate headings.

-All creative projects must be submitted to me by **5pm on Monday, December 16 (the last day of Study Period)**.
-There is no due date for any given creative project, but if you do more than one, it behooves you to spread the wealth time-wise, as it were, as some projects may take some time to complete.

-If you’re going for an A for the semester (i.e., completing 4 creative projects), I recommend attempting to complete the four projects according to the following timeline:
+You may submit up to **one (1) creative project per quarter of the course** according to the following deadlines:

-Submit Creative Project #1: 9/27
+- Creative Project #1: 2/28
-Submit Creative Project #2: 10/25
+- Creative Project #2: 3/27
-Submit Creative Project #3: 11/22
+- Creative Project #3: 4/24
-Submit Creative Project #4: 12/16
+- Creative Project #4: the date of the final exam

+If you miss a creative project deadline, you will not have the opportunity to make it up later unless you use three tokens, so please plan accordingly and be proactive in informing me if you think you'll miss a deadline.

 [Back to top.](#top)
--->